Zalexanninev15/PFT2/README.md

 ### Setting up the app for you:

-1. Launch `PFT2.exe` and immediately open the settings ("Settings")
+1. Launch `PFT2.exe` and immediately configure the app (point "Settings")
 2. Now specify the necessary files, folders, and other settings and click "APPLY".
-To reset all settings, click " RESET"
+To reset all settings, click "RESET"

 *You can open experimental and hidden settings by entering "more" (without quotes) in the text field for EDL code.*